etcd-io/etcd/README.md

 ...
 ```

-When create the cert be sure to reference it in the -extensions flag:
+When creating the cert be sure to reference it in the -extensions flag:

 ```
 openssl ca -config openssl.cnf -policy policy_anything -extensions ssl_client -out certs/node.crt -infiles node.csr